 When it comes to the household account, the couple has to decide how much each will contribute.

-Sometimes people contribute to the overall household expenses based on how much each one earns.
-In other cases, couples will just contribute an equal amount to the mortgage or utilities or whatever other expenses this account covers.
+Sometimes people contribute toward household expenses based on how much each one earns.
+In other cases, couples will just contribute an equal amount to an account to cover the mortgage, utilities and other home expenses.

 Are you a fan of using debit cards or payment apps?
 Then you should also have more than two bank accounts, according to Clark.

-Let’s look at debit cards first, which people use either for convenience or because they don’t like carrying cash.
-Debit cards can be deadly to your finances if the card gets stolen.
+First, let’s look at debit cards, which people use either for convenience or because they don’t like carrying cash.
+A debit card can be deadly to your finances if the card gets stolen.

-That’s why Clark recommends you always tie a debit card to a separate bank account — not your main checking account.
+That’s why Clark recommends that you always tie your debit card to a separate bank account, not your main checking account.

 Meanwhile, the popularity of payment apps like Venmo, PayPal and Zelle poses a similar challenge.
-Fraudulent transactions have drained people’s accounts and the powers that be behind these payment apps haven’t made customers whole.
+Fraudulent transactions have drained people’s accounts, and the powers that be behind these apps don’t always make customers whole.

-If you find yourself chasing sign-up bonuses and end up with more accounts than you can handle, that’s the time to simplify and reduce the number of accounts in your life.
+If you find yourself chasing sign-up bonuses and end up with more accounts than you can handle, it’s time to simplify and reduce the number of accounts.

 Too many people have both their checking and savings accounts with a traditional bank.
 But, as we all know, the interest rates the big banks pay on your hard-earned money are paltry.

-If you want to earn more interest, try looking at one of the FDIC-insured online banks that made Team Clark’s list of the best!
+If you want to earn more interest, try looking at one of the FDIC-insured options that made Team Clark’s list of the best online banks!